The only Guide to Gluten Free Whitstable you will ever need. Researched, checked, tasted and written by a local with Coeliac who loves to eat!

-Traditional British sweet shop loved by kids and adults alike.
+Honey Kanes is a traditional British sweet shop loved by kids and adults alike.
 Lots of pick and mix, traditional and retro sweets.
 Has a gluten free sweet menu.
-However, if the sweets are not the wrapped variety, they are unable to guarantee 100% safety for Coeliacs.
+However, if the sweets are not of the wrapped variety, they are unable to guarantee 100% safety for Coeliacs.

 The Beach Café ★